james-d12/CodeHub/README.md

 # CodeHub

 A service catalog hub for viewing all of your software infrastructure from various third party providers all in one place!

 ## Why?

-I thought of this idea whilst at work.
-I always encountered issues with trying to see how much infrastructure we actually had.
-Additionally having to have 5+ different websites open at once to view what we had became a big problem.
-CodeHub attempts to consolidate all of that into one consistent UI.
+The idea for this project came to me at work, where I often struggled to get a clear view of all the infrastructure we had.
+It was frustrating to have to juggle 5+ different websites just to get the information I needed.
+CodeHub aims to solve this by consolidating everything into a single, consistent UI.

-It's been designed in mind to be deployed and run locally.
-For example deployed to a Kubernetes cluster and spun up locally.
+It’s designed to be deployed and run locally, such as in a Kubernetes cluster or on a local machine.

 ## How It Works

 At the moment, CodeHub works by spinning up background tasks called 'Discovery Services' that will fetch all relevant data from your connected third parties.
 It then presents these via a unified portal that you can use to browse them.

 ## Future Plans

 - GitHub, GitLab & Bitbucket for Git providers.
 - Azure / AWS for cloud providers
 - SonarCloud integration for security and static analysis